Support Us Button Widget

 RICtoday_fallleaves_road

-Fall is officially here, which means the leaves will be changing in no time.
+Fall is underway, and the leaves will be changing in no time.

 Photo by @jlpullinger

-Autumn officially began on September 22, and the weather’s already started cooling off.
-Leaves will be changing — and falling — before you can say “American Dogwood.”
-In anticipation for the falling foliage, the city is kicking off its leaf pickup services on Monday, Oct.
-7.
+Autumn officially began on September 22, and leaves will be falling before you can say “American Dogwood.”
+In anticipation of the falling foliage, the city will kick off its leaf pickup services on Monday, October 6.

 If you’d rather take care of your leaves yourself, a compost bin can be purchased from Public Works.
 The city also offers three free drop-off centers on East Richmond Road, Maury Street, and North Hopkins Road.

-Vacuum leaf collection in Henrico will resume in November.
-Chesterfield has not yet released plans for this season’s leaf collection.
-In Hanover, unbagged leaves are accepted year-round at the Mechanicsville Courthouse and Elmont Convenience Centers, as well as the Route 301 Transfer Station.
+Vacuum leaf collection in Henrico will resume on Monday, Oct.
+27. In Hanover, unbagged leaves are accepted year-round at the Mechanicsville Courthouse and Elmont Convenience Centers, as well as the Route 301 Transfer Station.
+Chesterfield has not yet released plans for county-wide leaf collection.

 More from RICtoday